 Music professors Dale Wolford and Aaron Lington are half of the Premiere Saxophone Quartet, a professional ensemble dedicated to promoting new quartet music via recordings and regular performances at SJSU and throughout the area.

-Directed by performer and private instructor Marylin Winkle, the Young Musician's Project strives to provide young music students with affordable private lessons and opportunities to engage in their community.
+The Young Musicians' Project strives to provide young music students with affordable private lessons and opportunities to engage in their community.
 Visit the Project's Facebook page.

 The "Pride of the Spartans," the Spartan Marching Band can be seen at halftime at all home football games and the occasional bowl game.
 Director Scott Pierson leads the band through four to five different field shows each year.
 In the spring, the Pep Band leads Spartan basketball fans in school spirit.